jsg425/ASU-Cybersecurity-Bootcamp-Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because:
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- Ansible allows administrators to automate daily tasks, saving time in the process.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
+- Install Docker
-- ...
+- Install python3-pip
+- Install Docker python module
+- Set vm.max_map_count to 262144
+- Download and launch elk container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.